emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-01-Customer Segmentation for An Online Retailer.md

 ---

 In this post, we provide a customer segmentation application for an online apparel retailer.
-Our objective is to dividing the customer market into sub-markets, wherein each member in each segment is very similar by some measure to each other and very dissimilar to members in all other segments.
+Our objective is to divide the customer market into sub-markets where each member in each segment is very similar by some measure to each other and very dissimilar to members in all other segments.

 ![_config.yml]({{ site.baseurl }}/images/2019-12-1_ecommerce.jpg)